Spousal Support

 How Is Spousal Support Calculated in California?

-Unlike child support, California has no strict mathematical formula for permanent spousal support.
-However, family courts evaluate several factors to ensure fairness and uphold the state’s intent to maintain the marital standard of living where possible.
+Unlike child support, California does not use a strict mathematical formula for permanent spousal support.
+Family courts evaluate several factors to ensure fairness and support the intent to maintain the marital standard of living when possible.

-The judge has discretion in determining an appropriate amount and duration for spousal support.
-However, their decision must be based on what is fair and reasonable for both parties.
-It’s important to note that temporary support orders often rely on local formula guidelines, while courts determine long-term support on a case-by-case basis.
-The Nixon Law Practice can help you identify the factors specific to your situation and create a strategy to achieve the most favorable outcome.
+The judge has the discretion to determine an appropriate amount and duration for spousal support.
+Their decision must be based on what is fair and reasonable for both parties.
+Temporary support orders frequently rely on local guideline formulas, while long-term support is determined case by case.
+The Nixon Law Practice can help you identify the factors relevant to your situation and develop a plan for the best possible outcome.

 Contact Us for Your Consultation